zixichen007115/zixichen007115.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Biorobotics at Scuola Superiore Sant'Anna, 2022-2025
+* Ph.D. (with distinction) in Biorobotics at Scuola Superiore Sant'Anna, 2022-2025
 * Exchange Ph.D. student at EPFL, Aug-Oct, 2024
-* M.Sc. in Control Systems at Imperial College, 2020-2021
+* M.Sc. (with distinction) in Control Systems at Imperial College, 2020-2021

 Work experience
 ======